Grilks/milkteacant.com/src/modules/pages/index.md

 - - -

 ## What's in it for you, the reader?
-Three reasons to read Milk Tea Can't.

-Three primary reaseons as to why Milk Tea Can't is a must read.
+Three reasons why  Milk Tea Can't is a must read.

 1. Becasue each of the characters exemplify core concerns that exist in our communities such as dysfunction in their families, lost identity, addiction, homelessness and suicide balanced carefully against love, hope and strength, readers resonate with these characters and their experiences.
 They become real to them.